Yiannimoustakas/tic-tac-toe/README.md

 ## TECH USED FOR Project0
 * JavaScript
 * HTML
 * CSS
 * jQuery

-##Project Focus
+## Project Focus
 My main goal of project0 was firstly to display all the skills I have learnt in the first two weeks of the course.
 Coming from 0 experience in coding, I believe I have shown an enormous improvement, and something I had only dreamed of doing some 3 weeks ago.
 I put a lot of time and effort into keeping the JavaScript as short and concise as my skills would let me at the time.
 I had cut my code in half at least 4 times in this project after a few refactoring sessions but I know as my skills advance I will be able to do even less.
-I also made very sure that my code had a _**separation of concern**_ between the *game logic* and *jQuery* display.
+I also made very sure that my code had a _**SEPARATION OF CONCERN**_ between the *game logic* and *jQuery* display.
 I believe that it worked out in that the game logic did not include any display code and the display code did not include any game logic.

 ## What I Would Add In V2
 * My first addition would be to toggle between AI and Multiplayer.
 On my multiplayer mode that **I have already written**, the star sitting on the left of the screen would toggle left and right indicating which players turn it was.